worlddevelopment/worlddevelopment/README.md

 Neither the following list of goals nor the statement/formulation of any of the goals itself ever is meant to be complete.
 Nothing is perfect.

+Safety Warning
+---
+Whenever machines are operated (e.g. to manufacture or postprocess parts) always pay attention to your safety, i.e. don't rush, chat or get distracted in other ways while operating/servicing hazardous machines.

 Development Mission Statement:
 ---